 People ask what modifications they should make to their 590 and the response is often “Just get a 620.”
 It’s also a 60cc saw but it has more power.
 It is ECHO’s “Highest horsepower per displacement.”
 Read our full CS-620P review here.

 The CS 590 ECHO chainsaw is a great chainsaw for the price and feature set that it brings.

-It’s great for firewood, pruning, limbing, and clearing land.
-It’s not light like ECHO’s top handle chainsaws, so you won’t want to be climbing any trees with it, but it’s great for the home or hobby farm.
+The Timber Wolf is great for firewood, pruning, limbing, and clearing land.
+It’s not a light chainsaw like ECHO’s top handle chainsaws, so you won’t want to be climbing any trees with it, but it’s great for the home or hobby farm.
 Let us know your thoughts in the comment section below.